sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 independently by the bytecode compiler.
 In broad strokes, each declaration is now described in terms of:

-- what happens when there is a `"use strict"` directive (or when there isn't);
+- what happens when there is a `"use strict"` directive (and when there isn't);

-- what is their "visibility scope";
+- what is their "visibility scope" (e.g. enclosing function, enclosing block);

-    - `var` is visible throughout the whole enclosing function;
-    - `let`/`const` only in the smallest enclosing block;
-    - for `function`, it depends on whether we're in `"use strict"`, and there are even some differences between implementations!

 - under which conditions redeclarations are allowed;

 - what happens if the declaration is at the script or module's toplevel.

-Once the declaration is understood in this form, I had to make sure that the visibility scope was actually honored during name resolution (i.e. 'widened' whenever necessary), and that any forbidden redeclarations were caught and prevented.
-I'm convinced that this basically *requires* the program to *store* the declarations in this new form.
+Once the declaration is understood in this form, the bytecode compiler to make sure that the visibility scope is actually honored during name resolution (i.e. 'widened' whenever necessary), and that any forbidden redeclarations are caught and prevented.
+I'm convinced that this basically *requires* the program to *store* the declarations in this broken-down form.
 This is the chief reason that a **new intermediate representation** needed to be introduced in the bytecode compiler.